To Impute or not to Impute? Missing Data in Treatment Effect Estimation: Preliminaries

 {\bf Graphical models and causality.} Alternatively to POs, we can express causal relationships as a graphical model.
 In particular, a causal relationship is depicted as a directed edge in a directed acyclic graph (DAG) \citep{pearl2009causality}, where a parent node is the cause and the child node is the effect.
 The ignorability assumption in \Cref{assum:ignorability} is sometimes illustrated in such a graphical model \citep{richardson2013single}.
 Specifically, the ignorability assumption can be expressed as the DAG shown in \cref{fig:ignorability}.
 Typically the influence of the treatment on the outcome is expressed as a {\it single world intervention graph} (SWIG): \citep{richardson2013single}.
 We have removed this SWIG-path from our figures in order to focus our discussion on the path(s) between $X$ and $W$.

 Note that the set of DAGs (i.e. the Markov equivalence class) that satisfy \Cref{assum:ignorability} encompasses more than just the DAG in \cref{fig:ignorability}.
 Other DAGs in this equivalence class can just as easily respect \Cref{assumption:consistency,assum:overlap,assum:ignorability}, but they would make no sense.
 For example, reversing the arrow between $X$ and $Y$ would imply that outcome causes the covariates in the individuals, while still respecting ignorability.
-Instead, \cref{fig:ignorability} is motivated through logical reasoning, where treatment and outcome is caused by the covariates.
-Throughout the remainder of this paper, we will build (and extend) heavily on \cref{fig:ignorability}.
+Instead, \cref{fig:ignorability} is motivated through logical reasoning, where treatment and outcome are caused by the covariates.
+Throughout the remainder of this paper, we will build (and extend) heavily on \cref{fig:ignorability}, employing similar logical reasoning.

 {\bf Causal estimands.} We now arrive at our two estimands of interest: the {\it average treatment effect} (ATE), and the {\it conditional average treatment effect} (CATE).
-Given the notation above, we can define each estimand as follows: \begin{definition}[ATE] The ATE is defined as the population wide difference between a treatment's potential outcomes.
+Given the notation above, we can define each estimand as follows: \begin{definition}[ATE] The ATE is defined as the population-wide difference between a treatment's potential outcomes.
 Mathematically, we can define the ATE as follows: $\bar\tau(\mathcal{X}) \coloneqq \mathbb{E}_{\mathcal{X}}[Y(1) - Y(0)]$. \end{definition} \begin{definition}[CATE] The CATE is defined as a conditional difference between a treatment's potential outcomes.
 Mathematically, we can define the CATE as follows: $\tau(x) \coloneqq \mathbb{E}[Y(1) - Y(0) | X = x]$. \end{definition}